tshihab/LandingPage01/README.md

 ### What I learned

-Use this section to recap over some of my basic learnings while working through this project.
+Use this section to recap some of my basic learnings while working through this project.
 Writing these out and providing code samples of areas I want to highlight is a great way to reinforce my own knowledge.

 ## Author